 Internet Safety & Mobile Technology

-Mobile Internet access makes up a large portion of online time for both children and adults.
+Mobile internet access makes up a large portion of online time for both children and adults.
 According to the Pew Research Center, 73% of teens between ages 13 and 17 use a smartphone.
-This means that it's imperative that child Internet safety measures extend to their mobile devices.
-Most of the information I've outlined so far in this guide applies to cell phone use as well, however, there is one significant added danger - sexting (which I will cover next).
+This means that it's imperative that child internet safety measures extend to their mobile devices.
+Most of the online safety tips I've outlined so far in this guide apply to cell phone use as well.
+Beware: there is one significant added danger - sexting (which I will cover next).

 In general, you should make sure your kids understand that the safety tips that keep them protected on their computers will also keep them safe on their mobile devices.